Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

-\subsection{Comparison with augmentation-free methods}
+\subsection{Comparison with Augmentation-Free Methods}

 We compare our approach with reconstruction-based self-supervised learning (SSL) methods that require minimal augmentations, such as MAE \cite{mae}, and those that require no augmentations, such as I-JEPA \cite{i-jepa}.

 From Figure \ref{fig:performance_comparison_sota}, we observe that all augmentation-based feature-matching methods (DINO \cite{dino}, DINOv2 \cite{Oquab2023DINOv2LR}, MoCo \cite{chen2020mocov2}) perform poorly on rotation prediction tasks, yielding worse results compared to reconstruction-based methods (MAE, I-JEPA).
 However, our approach enhances the performance of augmentation-based invariance matching methods on both tasks.

 We see that the reconstruction-based methods in Figure~\ref{fig:performance_comparison_sota} (MAE, I-JEPA) perform well on transformation prediction tasks.
 However, they are based on larger models such as ViT-H and ViT-G and/or pretraining on large-scale datasets like ImageNet-22K.
 In contrast, our approach uses ViT-S and still achieves results comparable to these larger models.